-UNCG has a few occupational categories within the University which resulted in underutilization where five (5) or more workers employed identified for employment opportunity planning.
-UNCG will estimate the capability for eliminating or reducing the underutilization through estimation of job openings.
+UNC Greensboro has a few occupational categories within the University which resulted in underutilization where five (5) or more workers employed were identified for employment opportunity planning.
+UNC Greensboro will estimate the capability for eliminating or reducing the underutilization through estimation of job openings.

-The Director of EEO and AA, managers and supervisors of the work unit(s) that employ workers in occupational categories where underutilization has been identified are responsible for estimating job openings.
-This determination made by the number of openings that occurred during the twelve (12) months prior to the development of the plan.
-Although, UNCG has some expansion plans for the upcoming year the number of openings will minimally affect the SHRA job openings.
+The Director of ER and EEO/AA (Officer) and managers and supervisors of the work unit(s) that employ workers in occupational categories where underutilization has been identified are responsible for estimating job openings.
+This determination is made by the number of openings that occurred during the twelve (12) months prior to the development of the plan.